hapax/hapax.github.io/assets/form.md

 molecules, in turn, are built like tinkertoys from Nature's smorgasboard of atoms; and each atom is a tiny solar system, with electrons whirring around a dense core of protons and neutrons.
+Thus, some philosophers conclude, only electrons, protons, and neutrons exist.

 #### References and acknowledgments